lmns-solutions/arduino-interactive-lessons/arduino/rgb-led.md

 ### Making the circuit

 With a Common Cathode design, the 2nd leg needs to be hooked up to the `GND` pin and the 1st (red), 3rd (blue), and 4th (green) legs should connect to digital I/O pins (**don't forget** a current limiting resistor for each).
-We could have used any digital I/O pins; however, we chose Pins 6, 5, and 3 for red, blue, and green respectively (these pins support PWM and thus, we'll be able to use the same circuit for our next tutorial on [cross-fading colors with RGB LEDs](rgb-led-fade.md)).
+We could have used any digital I/O pins; however, we chose Pins 6, 5, and 3 for red, blue, and green respectively (these pins support PWM and thus, we'll be able to use the same circuit for our next tutorial on {% include tlink.html id='arduino-rgb-led-fade' text='cross-fading colors with RGB LEDs' %}).

 Here's the wiring without a breadboard (not recommended but perhaps easier to see the circuit itself):